Paula Abdul was definitely onto something when she penned her super sexy hit "Opposites Attract"!

-We are all very familiar with the term "opposites attract".
-It's a major storyline in popular romance books and movies.
-Opposites pair up in motion pictures and become power couples who end up with a happily ever after, but just how true is that for us?
+We're all pretty familiar with the term "opposites attract".
+It's practically a major storyline in most romance books and movies; people who have next to nothing in common fall in love and live happily ever after.
+But even though Hollywood makes it seem like this is the norm, just how true is that for us?

 Everyone has a mental checklist of what they're looking for in partner, a lot of which revolves around having similar taste.
 But when you find someone who doesn't exactly follow that criteria, it makes them even sexier.
 Seriously, science even confirms that!